sverrehu/scribble/cp-oauth.md

 SASL/OAUTHBEARER with Support for OIDC"](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=186877575) using the Community Edition of Confluent Platform 7.1.1.
 For deployment, we use cp-ansible.

-The only way I we found to have SASL protocol `OAUTHBEARER` using `kafka_broker_custom_listeners`, was to specify `sasl_protocol: oauth`, like this:
+The only way we found to have SASL protocol `OAUTHBEARER` using `kafka_broker_custom_listeners`, was to specify `sasl_protocol: oauth`, like this: